 In Ireland, it’s not uncommon to be basking in the sunshine one moment and then sheltering from a downpour the next.
 During May, you can easily encounter wind, sunshine, and rain in the span of a few hours, that’s why we’re adamant about layers and waterproofs, so you’re prepared for every scenario.

-This is what I recommend you pack for Ireland in May:
+List of what to pack for Ireland in May

 1. The essentials